 The goal of the Push to Nature initiative is to increase opportunities and invite the full participation of all Albertans in parks.
 Many Albertans face some sort of barrier to active living.
 Every Albertan will be affected by disability in their life due to injury, aging or as a caregiver to a loved one.
 Push to Open Nature aims to increase environmental and recreational opportunities for people of all abilities.

 Nature has no building codes.
 We must work to ensure that people of all abilities can participate in nature-based experiences and outdoor recreation.
 We are trying to remove barriers in new and existing facilities, as well as in programs and daily operations.

+Report accessibility problems you encounter in a provincial park.
+Submit ideas for places and experiences that should be made more accessible.
 We'd also love to hear about exceptional places or people in Alberta's parks that provide truly inclusive experiences.
-Please send your stories and photos to firstname.lastname@example.org.
+Please send your feedback, stories and photos to firstname.lastname@example.org.

 Become a Push to Open Nature Ambassador.
 Regardless of age, ability or cultural background, everyone belongs outside.
 As a Push to Open Nature Ambassador, you will report barriers, audit trails for accessibility, and take part in a variety of inclusion events.
 Email email@example.com.